 Have you tried lime?

-No; we have not tried lime at Pusa as there is already an excess of lime in the soil here.
-A few years ago we had a bad attack of this ant on young cabbages and I tried various repellents, including apterite, most successful.
+No: we have not tried lime at Pusa as there is already an excess of lime in the soil here.
+A few years ago we had a bad attack of this ant on young cabbages and I tried various repellents, including apterite. naphthaline, and phenyle, and found that crude oil emulsion was the most successful.

-Dorylus labiatus, Shuck.
+Dorulus labiatus, Shuck.